How to choose a car pressure washer

-Pressure washers are becoming more and more popular for use around the house and particularly when cleaning a vehicle, here’s how to choose a pressure washer for your car or 4×4.
+Pressure washers are becoming more and more popular for cleaning a vehicle, here’s how to choose the best pressure washer for your car or 4×4.

 See, with a garden hose you’re at the mercy of your house’s water pressure which can either be geyser-like or a dribble.
 Sure, you can buy hose attachments to focus the spray but it won’t be effective as a pressure washer.